paulombcosta/waltz/README.md

 | search               | find videoId by name.
 Necessary to insert track   | 100                   |
 | insert playlist item | Creates the track on the playlist                 | 50                    |

-Which is fairly limited to around 66 tracks daily.
+Which is limited to around 66 tracks daily.
 Even if the read data comes from another source, like a scrapper, the number would improve to only 200 at best.